How to make

 Dye Bath

 Place wet fabric in dye bath; simmer according to desired color.
 For a stronger shade, allow fabric to soak overnight.
-The color will be lighter
+The color will be lighter when the fabric dries.

 Once your background color is finished than you can experiment with other plant and natural dyes.
 For instance, lemon juice is a natural bleach and most plants will produce a color dye using this method.